Halcion Side Effects

 Applies to triazolam: oral tablet

-Along with its needed effects, triazolam (the active ingredient contained in Halcion) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by triazolam (the active ingredient contained in Halcion).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking triazolam:Less common
+You should check with your doctor immediately if any of these side effects occur when taking triazolam:Less common

 - Shakiness and unsteady walk

 - unsteadiness, trembling, or other problems with muscle control or coordination

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings

 - continuing ringing or buzzing or other unexplained noise in the ears